operator-framework/operator-sdk/doc/design/milestone-0.2.0/csv-generation.md

 ## Goal

-The `operator-sdk build` sub-command should generate a [**Cluster Service Version (CSV)**][olm_csv_definition] customized using information contained in user-defined yaml manifests and operator source files.
-Operator developers, *users*, should be able to run `operator-sdk build` with the `--gen-csv` flag to have their operators' state encapsulated in a CSV; this command should be idempotent and only update the CSV when a yaml manifest or source file is changed.
-Users should not have to directly interact with a CSV, and should not be required to have in-depth CSV knowledge in order for their operator to interact with [**Operator Lifecycle Manager (OLM)**][olm_description] or publish metadata to the [**Catalog**][catalog_description].
+The `operator-sdk olm-catalog gen-csv` sub-command will generate a [**Cluster Service Version (CSV)**][olm_csv_definition] customized using information contained in user-defined yaml manifests and operator source files.
+Operator developers, *users*, will run `operator-sdk olm-catalog gen-csv` with the `--csv-version $version` flag to have their operators' state encapsulated in a CSV with the supplied version; this action should be idempotent and only update the CSV file when a new version is supplied, or a yaml manifest or source file is changed.
+Users should not have to directly modify most fields in a CSV manifest.
+Those that require modification are defined [below](#user-defined-yaml-fields).
+A CSV-generating command removes the responsibility from users of having in-depth [**Operator Lifecycle Manager (OLM)**][olm_description] knowledge in order for their operator to interact with OLM or publish metadata to the [**Catalog**][catalog_description].

 ## Background